Oakley & Deane Parish Council

 Responsibilities: The Clerk is employed by the Council to provide administrative support for the Council's activities and to be a point of contact for residents of and visitors to the village.
 Her primary responsibility is to advise the Council on whether its decisions are lawful and to recommend ways in which decisions can be implemented.
 She can be asked to research topics of concern to the residents and the Council and provide unbiased information to help the Council to make appropriate choices.
 The Clerk is also the Responsible Financial Officer and as such is responsible for all financial records of the Council and the careful administration of its finances.

 Personal statement: Barbara and husband Keith moved to Oakley from Brighton Hill in 1993.
-They have two daughters, four grandchildren and a Yorkshire Terrier called Molly.
+They have two daughters, four grandchildren, a Yorkshire Terrier called Molly and two cats, Lulu and Tess.
 Barbara worked for Motorola in Basingstoke in various finance roles for almost 18 years, and then for Serco in Hook for 8 years where she was Treasury Manager.
 Outside of work Barbara's main hobbies are reading, listening to music and knitting.
 She and her husband enjoy attending music festivals, but she is less happy with the mud than she used to be!

 Our Litter Wardens are Jeff Eastick and Stephen Dyer.